dautenrieth/Masterthesis_fastfm/README.md

 - Recreate the environment using the provided `.yml` file and [Anaconda](https://www.anaconda.com/download).
 This is the recommended way to ensure you have all the necessary packages.
 - Manually install the [OGB](https://ogb.stanford.edu/docs/home/) and [fastFM](https://github.com/ibayer/fastFM) libraries.
 Guides on how to do this can be found on the respective sites.

 !
 Be aware that fastFM can only be built on Linux or OS X Mavericks.
-When using Linux, consider that OGB can only be installed easily on newer versions (>16.0)
+When using Linux, consider that OGB can only be installed easily on newer versions of Ubuntu(>=16.04) !